The Tremolo: Reviews

 Box: Ditto 1521 above.

 Tone & Tuning: Excellent for the mids and highs, just barely usable for the lows.
 Solo-tuned.
-The tuning is extremely precise.
+The tuning is precise.
 The off-tuning of each tone is normal tremolo, not 1521-special.
-The plastic comb gives a very satisfactory timbre, less rounded than the 1521, more so than my Brelli, far better than my Huang Musette 24.
-The timbre is close to my Hohner Double Echo, but not so brash; sweeter, better for vocal accompaniment.
+The plastic comb gives a very satisfactory timbre, less rounded than the 1521, not unlike my Swans, far better than my Huang Musette 24.
+The timbre is close to my Hohner Double Echo, but not woody; sweeter, better for some vocal accompaniment.
 Every note comes out smoothly, but the lowest octave does not have a satisfactory timbre balance.
 On two test units (Cm and Am), one note very near the lowest rattles slightly while still delivering true tone when played in a certain way just off-optimal, but the notes can still be played.
-Chords are as easy as single notes, just like 1521, which is very different than Hohner Double Echo, Huang Musette 24, or Brelli.
+Chords are as easy as single notes.
 This harmonica is full-scale (solo) tuned, so you will be able to play three full octaves in runs.